-From the Cookstove trailhead, it's just under a mile to the top of the East wall of Oak Creek Canyon.
+After parking on the west side of the road, cross the road to the east and keep your eyes out for a small brown metal trail sign.
+It should read "Cookstove".
+From the Cookstove trailhead, take the steep but well worn trail just under a mile to the top of the East wall of Oak Creek Canyon.
+Since the trail is steep, the views come around quickly.
 The top is a nice place to spend lunch, sitting on rocks and looking at the cool rock formations of the West wall of the canyon.
 Good views abound.

-The hike continues south along the ridge of the canyon through a sparse forest of pine.
+After finishing lunch, turn right (South) and continue along the ridge of the canyon through a sparse forest of pine.
 The trail here is flat and the canyon views pop out once in a while.
-After about two miles, you reach the Harding Spring trail.
-Follow the trail back down to HWY 89A and walk the final 1.3 miles back to your car on the shoulder of the Highway.
+After about 1.3 miles of walking along the rim, you reach the junction with the Harding Spring trail (JCT_1 on the map).
+If you stay left here, you can walk along the rim about a quarter of a mile to a great view of Oak Creek canyon.
+Turning right will put you on the Harding Spring trail.
+When we did this hike, the trail marker had been vandalized, so be sure not to miss this trail junction.
+Follow the Harding Springs trail back down to HWY 89A, turn right, and walk the final 1.1 miles back to your car on the shoulder of the Highway.